 - Resignations Not Accepted: Ruth says that part of the reason she's at odds with Gat involves a job that she didn't apply for and can't exactly leave, although she's clearly trying to.

 - The Reveal: Ruth is the fugitive, she's actually an incarnation of the Doctor, and it's the Time Lords who are hunting her, from a time period where Gallifrey hasn't been devastated.

 - Rewatch Bonus: You may not have noticed first time through how skillfully the writers make it seem natural that the Doctor never introduces herself to Ruth or Lee, and not once do any of the fam call her the Doctor in their presence.

 - Right for the Wrong Reasons: Allan is sure Lee isn't who he says he is, based on his own investigation which indicates that Lee is lying about his past, and assumes he's the fugitive the Judoon want.
 He's half-right about that.

 - Shout-Out: In order to impress one of the tourists outside Gloucester Cathedral, Ruth mentions that the Harry Potter movies were filmed there.
-This also results in something of a Celebrity Paradox since the HP films feature many actors who have also been in Doctor Who including John Hurt and David Tennant.
+This also results in something of a Celebrity Paradox since the Harry Potter films feature many actors who have also been in Doctor Who, including John Hurt and David Tennant.

 - Sidetracked by the Analogy: When she meets the Judoon trying to destroy Ruth's house, Thirteen is understandably frustrated... but she seems more frustrated finding something to rhyme with Judoon.
 She feebly says "lagoon" and it looks like it was a Painful Rhyme.